 For $2,140, the Leather package includes leather upholstery, a six-way power-adjustable passenger seat, heated front seats, and a Bose nine-speaker premium audio system.

-The Driver Confidence package retails for $1,195 and adds automatic high beams, front and rear parking sensors, adaptive cruise control, forward collision warning, pedestrian detection, low-speed automatic emergency braking, rear cross traffic alert, blind spot monitoring, and lane keep assist.
+The Driver Confidence package retails for $1,195 and adds automatic high beams, front and rear parking sensors, a following distance indicator, forward collision warning, pedestrian detection, low-speed automatic emergency braking, rear cross traffic alert, blind spot monitoring, and lane keep assist.